kolya-movchan/strapi-astro-setup/astro/README.md

 Also, make sure to have the Node version >= 18.14.1

+## API 🌐
+The base link to fetch data is `http://localhost:1337/api` `cats` is a current endpoint to fetch all cats data from strapi `populate=%2A` parameter gives access to receive image object all along with the main request to have access to cats images

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: